I Didn't Mean to Haunt You: Songs

 The opening track of I Didn't Mean to Haunt You is "Sorry4Dying", a song that mixes together elements of piano ballads, hip-hop, and alternative R&B. Its shimmering keyboards are followed by ambient and industrial passages.
 "Tell Me a Joke" displays Quadeca singing over ambient-textured layers; Jade Gomez from Paper described it as sounding "reminiscent of a ghost peering into the other world, begging for someone to hear".
 "Don't Mind Me" was written about a ghost witnessing people sort through their belongings.
 Fantano compared the "pop appeal" of the track to the music of Porter Robinson.
-"Picking Up Hands" is the only track that Quadeca decided to only feature guitar-playing and singing because he felt it was right to do so.
+"Picking Up Hands" is the only track that features exclusively guitar-playing and singing because Quadeca felt it was right to do so.
 A glitch, folktronica, and rap ballad, "Born Yesterday" was written from the ghost's point of view.
 During the song's climax, Quadeca raps, "It gets so bright, I disappear".
 "The Memories We Lost in Translation" serves as an extension of the previous track's instrumental interlude.
 Quadeca described "House Settling" as one of the album's most desperate points.
 It is after a story arc where the ghost wants to be noticed after being dispirited.
 The track presents experimental arrangements that intensely build up to "horror movie pianos", as described by Fantano.
 He also said Brown's verse "reinforce[s] the nightmarish imagery of the song".
 "Knots", which was compared by Fantano to the rock band Liars, contains an influence of post-punk, as well as electronic and glitch elements.
 "Fantasyworld" begins with two to three minutes of piano and vocals.
 The writing sees non-existence as a form of escape, with the lyrics depicting a "fantasy world" and the choice to enter it.
 The track builds up to a chaotic climax of saturation and distortion which was compared to the Microphones by Fantano.
 The penultimate track "Fractions of Infinity" contains a guest appearance from the Sunday Service Choir.
 The final track, "Cassini's Division", is about the idea that humans exist against their own will, striving for nothingness, and finding beauty in the void.